limansky/limansky_me/posts/2016-12-28-pagination-with-hakyll.md

 postsGrouper = liftM (paginateEvery 10) . sortRecentFirst
 ```

-Now we can build a paginate instance:
+Now we can build a `Paginate` instance:

 ```Haskell
 main = checkArgs <$> getArgs >>=